algolia/workshop/README.md

 npx create-instantsearch-app my-app
 ```

-**IMPORTANT: Select "React InstantSearch"  when asked for the tenplate to use.**
+**IMPORTANT: Select "React InstantSearch"  when asked for the template to use.**

 When the CLI is done bootstrapping your InstantSearch app, you can start it to check that everything is okay: